CodeByHarri/EY_Data_Science_Comp_2019/README.md

 * **The Mahalanobis distance:** Using the MVN package.

-Using trail and error i applied all the above to various aspects of the data to determine outliers.
+Using trial and error i applied all the above to various aspects of the data to determine outliers.
 I found Mahalanobis distance to give the best results.

 ### Handling Outliers: